-I acquired pen-making tools with the expectation that they might also be useful for other “more serious” woodworking projects.
+I acquired wood turning pen-making tools with the expectation that they might also be useful for other “more serious” woodworking projects.
 But pen making is fun by itself!

 Yijing is an ancient Chinese method of seeking guidance and insight by interpreting hexagrams (combinations of 6 lines that are either solid or broken) generated through the casting of coins or manipulating yarrow stalks.
 I wanted to create a casting dice set with equivalent probabilities to traditional methods, intended as a gift.